 To access Go to Administration > RTSM Administration > Data Flow Management > Data Flow Probe Setup > Domains and Probes > Details pane > Job Execution Policy section.
 Select an existing policy and click the Edit Policy button, or click the New Policy button.
-See "Job Execution Policies" on page 32 also "Domains and Probes Details Pane" on page 88
+See also "Job Execution Policies" on page 33 "Domains and Probes Details Pane" on page 101

 UI Element (A-Z) Description Related jobs Allow all.
 Run the job execution policy on all jobs.
 Total blackout.
 The policy does not run on any jobs.
 Allowed jobs.
 Choose jobs to run even during the configured blackout time.

-UI Element (A-Z) Description Disallowed jobs.
+Disallowed jobs.
 Choose jobs that do not run during the configured blackout time.
 For allowed and disallowed jobs, clicking the Add job button opens the Choose Discovery Jobs dialog box enabling to you choose specific jobs to be included/excluded on the policy.
 To remove selected jobs, click the Remove job button.
 Tip: Use the SHIFT or CTRL key to select multiple jobs or packages.
-Related Probes The Probes on which to run the policy.
+The second secon Related Probes The Probes on which to run the policy.
 Click the button to open the Edit Related Probes dialog box to define which Probes are included in the policy.
 Time The date and time during which the policy is active.
-Click the button to open the Edit Timetable dialog box. • Description.
-Add a description of the specific policy.
-This field is mandatory.
-Tip: The text you enter here appears in the Time column in the Job Execution Policy pane, so it is recommended that the description be informative: Job Execution Policy ↑ ↓ ★ 🗶 🖉 Time Probes Jobs Labor Day weekend All None (total blackout) Always All All Time Definition.
-Click a cell for a day and time to be included in the policy.
-To add more than one time unit, drag the pointer over the cells.
-Note: To clear a time unit, click the cell a second time. ells.
+Click the button to open the Edit Timetable dialog box.